Dean Hudnutt

 Dean Hudnutt (May 25, 1891 – October 11, 1943) was an American sports shooter.

 Biography

 Dean Hudnutt was born in Hanover, Michigan on May 25, 1891.
-He graduated from the United States Military Academy at West Point in 1916.
+He graduated from Albion College with an A.B. degree in 1912.
+Hudnutt then entered the United States Military Academy at West Point in June 1912, graduating in June 1916 with a commission as a second lieutenant of field artillery.

+During World War I, Hudnutt served as temporary major in France.
+After the war, he participated in a pistol competition at Le Mans in May 1919 and then in the Inter-Allied Games at Paris.
+Hudnutt then returned to West Point as a mathematics instructor from August 1919 to December 1922.
+He graduated from the Field Artillery School Advanced Course in June 1926 and the Command and General Staff School in June 1927.

-He competed in the 25 m pistol event at the 1936 Summer Olympics.
+Hudnutt competed in the 25 m pistol event at the 1936 Summer Olympics.
+He was promoted to lieutenant colonel in July 1937.

-He died in New Haven, Connecticut on October 11, 1943, and was buried at West Point Cemetery.
+After graduating from the Army War College in 1940, Hudnutt became a professor of military science and tactics at Yale University in July 1940.
+He accepted a temporary promotion to colonel in July 1941.
+Hudnutt died in New Haven, Connecticut on October 11, 1943, and was buried at West Point Cemetery.